ramonlins/EducationHub/Papers/recurrent networks/Tomas Mikolov/Resume - Recurrent neural network based language model.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1692725395203,
+			"updated": 1692993961814,
 			"link": null,
 			"locked": false,
 			"fontSize": 11.594600533343595,
 			"fontFamily": 1,
-			"text": "Probability of a next word be rare \ngiven the previous word and its context.", "rawText": "Probability of a next word be rare \ngiven the previous word and its context.", "textAlign": "left",
+			"text": "Probability of a next word be rare given the previous \nword and its context.", "rawText": "Probability of a next word be rare given the previous \nword and its context.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Probability of a next word be rare \ngiven the previous word and its context.", "lineHeight": 1.25,
+			"originalText": "Probability of a next word be rare given the previous \nword and its context.", "lineHeight": 1.25,
 			"baseline": 24
 		},
 		{
 			"type": "arrow",
-			"version": 1259,
+			"version": 1263,
-			"versionNonce": 653866094,
+			"versionNonce": 1821205405,
 			"isDeleted": false,
 			"id": "mkdeBQZgzsTBU9fTE5-26",
 			"fillStyle": "hachure",